USDA-FSA/fsa-design-system/components/alerts/index.md

 ### Don't Use

 * When displaying error messages paired with specific form fields.
-Use [Form Field States]({{ site.baseurl }}components/form-fields/).
+Use error states provided in [Form Field]({{ site.baseurl }}components/form-fields/) component.
 * The application needs to provide real-time messaging to the User about a page-level event, out-of-view event, or background process.
 Use a [Growl Notification]({{ site.baseurl }}components/growl/).
-* The application requires a message to appear and have the User take action to dismiss.
-Use a [Growl Notification]({{ site.baseurl }}components/growl/).
+* For destructive actions.
+If an action will result in destroying a user’s work (for example, deleting an application) use a more intrusive pattern, with an option available for user to confirm or deny.
+Consider the Modal-based variation of [Growl Notification]({{ site.baseurl }}components/growl/)
 * The application displays non-critical information that won’t disrupt a workflow.
 Use a [Growl Notification]({{ site.baseurl }}components/growl/).
 * Too many Alerts at one time as this will confuse the User and push content down the screen.

 ## General Guidance

-* Alerts should be used to help provide guidance and information related to application state, processing, and events.
+* Alerts should be used to help provide contextual guidance and information related to application state, processing, and events.